 How Long Does It Take For A Fridge To Get Cold After Being Left Open?

-It may take as long as 24 hours before your freezer or refrigerator can return to its usual temperature.
-This is because it has to defrost and clean itself before it can restart the cooling process.
+It may take 24 hours before your freezer or refrigerator returns to its average temperature.
+This is because it must defrost and clean itself before restarting the cooling process.

 While refrigerators are typically dependable, they are still machines that have the potential to break down.

-Leaving a fridge door open for an extended period of time could lead to the evaporator coil developing frost build-up.
+Leaving a fridge door open for an extended period could lead to the evaporator coil frosting up.
 When this happens, your fridge will stop cooling.
-To get everything working again, you’ll need to remove the ice build-up and then defrost the fridge.
+You’ll need to remove the ice build-up and defrost the fridge to get everything working again.

 How To Help A Refrigerator Cool After Being Left Open

-To help cool the temperature of your refrigerator, you need to unplug it from your outlet, empty the fridge and freezer, and remove the shelving.
-After this, get the back panel out and double-check the frost build-up on the evaporator coil.
-On most models, the tip trim plate or kick plate will lift off easily.
+To help cool your refrigerator, you need to unplug it, empty the fridge and freezer, and remove the shelving.
+Afterward, get the back panel out and double-check the frost build-up on the evaporator coil.
+The tip trim or kick plate will lift off easily on most models.

-Once this is done, you can put back your panel and put the shelving and food items back in place.
-Then, let your refrigerator run continuously without opening it for at least three hours.
-Soon, it will return to its normal temperature.
+Once done, you can put back your panel and put the shelving and food items back in place.
+Then, let your refrigerator run continuously without opening it for three hours.
+Soon, it will return to its average temperature.

-It can cause damage to your fridge when you leave it open for extended periods, which may reduce its life.
+It can cause damage to your fridge when you leave it open for extended periods.
 However, the damage will significantly depend on how much time you left the door open or if it was just a crack or wide open.

-When it’s open wide, the compressor will work harder to maintain the cool temperature.
-Therefore, it may overheat and make the temperature in the surrounding area increase.
-This cycle can burn out your compressor and cause your appliance to work improperly or stop working.
+The compressor will work harder to maintain the cool temperature when it’s open wide.
+This cycle can overwork your compressor and cause your appliance to stop working.

 Does Leaving The Fridge Door Open Waste Electricity?

-When you unintentionally leave your fridge door open, you can waste 50 to 120kWH annually.
+When you leave your fridge door open, you can waste 50 to 120kWH of electricity annually.

-To put things into perspective, 100kWh can power your washing machine for 50 cycles.
-So keeping your fridge door closed is roughly the same as running an extra load of laundry each week in terms of energy use.
+100kWh can power your washing machine for 50 cycles, to put things into perspective.
+So keeping your fridge door closed is roughly the same as running an extra load of laundry each week regarding energy use.